Kaobara/TeaStainStudiosUnityProject/README.md

 Exploration mode is an alternative mode which is offered to players which are concerned with just generating a random level in which they can just navigate around and explore in, without concern of package deliveries.
 Of course, exploration mode also allows players to experiment and train their gameplay mechanics for package deliveries.

 ### UI Design
-Focusing on the theme of simplicity, Chiki’s Delivery Service provides the players simplistic and modern-looking UIs to interact with.
+Focusing on the theme of simplicity, Chiki’s Delivery Service provides players with simplistic and modern-looking UIs to interact with.
 All of the UI utilises white text on black translucent backgrounds.
-The simple color scheme was chosen in order to prevent imposing eye fatigue on the players.
+A simple color scheme was chosen in order to prevent imposing eye fatigue on the players.

+Furthermore, a minimap and goal distance indicator has also been provided to the user as part of the gameplay experience.
+The goal distance indicator first indicates the distance of Chiki to the package, and then when Chiki picks up the package, the indicator then indicates the distance of Chiki to the final delivery area.
+If the player was to pick up the package then die while leaving the package in an area or whatever reason, it is then their responsibility to remember where they had placed the package and the goal distance indicator will not switch back to telling the player Chiki’s distance to the package.
+This is a conscious decision to deliberately impose some form of punishment to the player for mistakes.

-Furthermore, a minimap and goal distance indicator have also been provided to the user as part of the gameplay experience.
-This helps the player navigate around the levels more easily in order to complete them, providing them with a smoother and more enjoyable gameplay experience instead of deliberately imposing unnecessary frustration for players in searching for the goals around the level themselves, especially on initial playthroughs.
+The minimap and goal distance indicator help the player navigate around the levels more easily in order to complete them, providing them with a smoother and more enjoyable gameplay experience instead of deliberately imposing unnecessary frustration on players in searching for the goals around the level themselves, especially on initial playthroughs.

 ### Gameplay Design
 As highlighted in an earlier section, the theme of Chiki’s Delivery Service is simplicity.
 Undoubtedly, the theme dictated many of the gameplay design decisions taken.